 Researchers may continue to submit applications for University ethics review to CUREC (via the MS IDREC, SSH IDREC (and its DRECs), or OxTREC) and reviews will continue to be conducted.
 Note that for OxTREC, full committee studies will continue to be reviewed on the advertised committee meeting dates and the submission deadlines indicated should therefore be adhered to.
-Please note that review of certain applications, such as those related to COVID-19, will be prioritised.
+Please note that review of certain applications, such as those related to genuinely urgent COVID-19 research, will be prioritised.

 Once reviewed and approved, ethics approval will be granted for a minimum period of 18 months (and up to five years on request) to allow for delays to research caused by the COVID-19 pandemic.
 For OxTREC studies, ethics approval will continue to be granted for five years, as per OxTREC’s usual practice.

 If your proposed research will involve face-to-face interactions with human participants, you will need to notify the research ethics committee that granted approval during the COVID-19 pandemic before undertaking any recruitment for face-to-face interaction with participants, once face-to-face research is permissible again.

-Whilst all committees are doing their best to conduct ethics reviews within the usual timeframes, some may be delayed, given that members of the team and the ethics committees are working from home and with caring duties.
+Whilst all committees are doing their best to conduct ethics reviews within the usual timeframes, some may be delayed, given that members of the team and the ethics committees are working from home and some have caring duties.

-We continue to expedite the review process of COVID-19-related applications where possible.
+We continue to expedite the review process of genuinely urgent COVID-19-related applications where possible.
 Please contact the relevant research ethics manager (for applications to the Medical Sciences IDREC, Social Sciences and Humanities IDREC, or OxTREC) or your departmental research ethics administrator (for applications reviewed by DRECs) for advice.